GokuSuperSaiyinBlue007/customer_segmentation_clustering_finance/README.md

-# Customer-segmentation-clustering-finance(Loan Data on the basis of Risk)
+# Customer-segmentation-using-clustering(Finance: Loan Data on the basis of Risk)
-Customer Segmentation (Loan Data) on the basis of Risk The basis of the project is to segment the customer data on the basis of risk that the bank can take on the basis of loan data.
+Customer Segmentation (Loan Data) on the basis of Risk

+The basis of the project is to segment the customer data on the basis of risk that the bank can take on the basis of loan data.
 This will allow the institutionla bank to customize services and products for the segment.

 Source of data